 Fisheries management in Belize began in 1965 with the Fisheries Unit Laboratory (FUL).
-FUL evolved into the Belize Fisheries Department, established in 1987 which has been sustainably managing Belize's fisheries resources within its maritime areas through the Fisheries Act of [1948] as amended and its subsidiary legislation.8
+FUL evolved into the Belize Fisheries Department, established in 1987 which has been sustainably managing the country's fisheries resources within its maritime areas through the Fisheries Act [1948] as amended and its subsidiary legislation.7

-Through the Fisheries Officers (Appointment Order) of 28th October 1989, the Belize Fisheries Department was legally operationalized when the persons holding the office of Fisheries Administrator, Fisheries Officer, Assistant Fisheries Officer, Fisheries Inspector, all officers of the Maritime Wing of the Belize Defense Force (BDF) and conservation and other scientific officers of Hol Chan Marine Reserve, Bacalar Chico Marine Reserve and Glovers Reef Marine Reserve were officially appointed Fishery Officers.
+Through the Fisheries Officers (Appointment Order) of 28th October 1989, the Fisheries Department was legally operationalized when the persons holding the office of Fisheries Administrator, Fisheries Officer, Assistant Fisheries Officer, Fisheries Inspector, all officers of the Maritime Wing of the Belize Defense Force (BDF) and conservation and other scientific officers of Hol Chan Marine Reserve, Bacalar Chico Marine Reserve and Glovers Reef Marine Reserve were officially appointed Fishery Officers.

-The Belize Fisheries Department has grown into five administrative and technical units tasked with overseeing the sustainable use and preservation of Belize's living resources in its territorial waters.
+The Fisheries Department has grown into five administrative and technical units tasked with overseeing the sustainable use and preservation of the living resources in the country's territorial waters.
 The Administrative Unit is the support arm of the Department that is tasked with the primary responsibility of human resource management, financial resource management, inventory management, licensing and carrying out the general administrative functions of the department.
-These licensing responsibilities includes licences for sea cucumbers, fisherfolk, vessel, shark fin, seafood permit, renewal and replacement of lost licence, black coral and aquarium collector.
-9
+These licensing responsibilities includes licenses for sea cucumbers, fisherfolk, vessel, shark fin, seafood permit, renewal and replacement of lost license, black coral and aquarium collector.
+8